COCONUT YOGURT/SOUR CREAM

 Heat the pot of milk up to 102 degrees F. Check temperature and let cool to 102 if it has gotten too hot.
-Stir in the gelatin mixture.
+Stir the gelatin mixture in well.

-Open the 2 probiotic capsules and mix the powder well into the milk.
+Open the 2 probiotic capsules and mix the powder well into the coconut milk mixture.
 Pour into a quart sealer, cover with a mesh cloth and secure with a rubber band.
 Cover the jar with a towel and set on the counter for 30 hours.
-Stir the contents and pour into 2 pint jars.
-Cover and set in the fridge to thicken.
+Then stir the contents and pour into 2 pint jars.
+Add tops and set in the fridge to thicken.

 When thick It is ready use in many recipes.

-Add a bit of Himalayan salt & use in dressings, cream soups, dips, or even scrambled eggs (instead of milk)
+Add a bit of Himalayan salt & add to dry cottage cheese, cream soups, dips, or even scrambled eggs (instead of milk)